mozilla/data-docs/src/tools/gud.md

 The key to understanding how to use GUD is to understand the GUD data model.
 The key concepts are `usage criteria`, `slicing dimensions`, and `metrics`.

-The data model and terminology used here is nearly identical to the Exact MAU tables as described [here](https://docs.telemetry.mozilla.org/datasets/bigquery/exact_mau/reference.html).
+The data model and terminology used here is nearly identical to the [Exact MAU tables].

 * A `usage criterion` defines what a metric is measuring.
 It generally specifies a product and what specific use of that product qualifies as active.
 For example, “Any Fenix Activity” measures activity for all Fenix profiles that send a telemetry pings.
 Similarly, “Opened DevTools” means that we measure activity for all Firefox profiles that send a telemetry ping indicating that DevTools was opened.